 Children are taught phonics in daily sessions.
 We follow the guidance of the DfE Letters and Sounds programme to introduce the letter sounds and then spelling rules/patterns to children in EYFS and in KS1.
 Children read with an adult regularly in Guided Reading Groups within class.
 This allows the teacher and teaching assistant to work with groups of children and to support their reading and comprehension skills.
 We also listen to the children read individually at least once weekly.
 Some children who need additional support are read with on additional occasions over the week and throughout the year we have support from volunteers and from University students to be Reading Buddies.

-Our reading scheme is Pearson Phonics Bug, which are phonetically decodable reading books that build up children's ability to blend letters in order to read fluently.
+Our reading scheme is primarily Pearson Phonics Bug, which are phonetically decodable reading books linked to Letters and Sounds phases, that build up children's ability to blend letters in order to read fluently.
+This is supplemented with additional resources, all organised by phonic phase.
+When the children move away from phonics, they work through coloured book bands.
 These books are sent home to be read with families as well as in school.
 Alongside this, the children access the school library and choose books to read for pleasure and they also have an online version of Bug Club, which families can access at home.
 Parents are encouraged to read with their children daily and to comment in reading journals.
 Staff also comment on reading in the journals, creating a good dialogue between home and school.

 Each year children are tracked on the progress they are making.
 We formally assess progress and attainment each data point (Mid November, Mid February and Mid June) and record this in an online system called O’track.
 This data is then analysed and discussed in pupil progress meetings with the Headteacher to ensure every child makes good or better progress.
 These meetings allow teachers to meet with the Head to discuss each child and plan intervention programmes where necessary for children requiring additional support.
 It also allows us to identify Pupil Premium children, children at risk of ‘falling behind' along with children with special educational needs.
 Interventions are carefully planned to maximise learning and progress for a child’s starting point.